shengyanli1982/workqueue/README.md

 > [!IMPORTANT]
 >
 > If you create a new queue with the `WithValueIdempotent` configuration, the queue will automatically remove duplicate items.
 This means that if you put the same item into the queue, the queue will only keep one instance of that item.
+>
+> The `WithValueIdempotent` configuration is beneficial when you want to ensure that the queue processes only unique items.
+However, this value refers to an object that can be hashed by the `map` in the `Go` standard library.
+If the object cannot be hashed, such as pointers or slices, the program may throw an error.

 ### Config